How to find Philadelphia's purse-web spider

-* ... or look for them online -- Andy Deans, Curator of Entomology at Penn State University, used Google Street View to spot some A. snetsingeri purse-webs on a neighborhood fence at a site where he'd seen them in Upper Darby!
+OR LOOK FOR THEM ONLINE! -- Remarkably, Dr. Andy Deans, Curator of Entomology at Penn State University, used Google Street View to spot some A. snetsingeri* purse-webs on a neighborhood fence at a site where he'd seen them in Upper Darby!
 Amazing.

 Detect different species?

 At this time there is no way to distinguish between the purse-webs of different Atypid species.
-When you report the presence of any purse-web you are helping to find that answer.
-First we find out where they are, then we investigate to determine species present and learn their life histories.
+When you report the presence of any purse-web you are helping us toward that goal.
+Once we find out where the webs are, we can investigate to determine species present and their life histories.
 The current mapping effort suggests that Atypus snetsingeri* has a fairly small range that is ~35 miles wide; new sites visited within the range tend to have the webs, and sites vigorously searched at and beyond the borders of that range did not reveal any webs.

-"Third, I thought there were only two steps?"
 Well, this isn't actually searching for purse-webs, but it works.
-In the spring if you see lots of silk spread over vegetation and also spot spiderlings, check to see if they look like little tarantulas.
+In mid-March into early April if you see lots of silk spread over vegetation and also spot spiderlings, check to see if they look like little tarantulas.
 If so, look around nearby for purse-webs.

 The transient silk from a mass of dispersing spiderlings can be easier to see than a hidden purse-web.
-At Tyler Arboretum the annual emergence event begins sometime in March or April every year, depending on weather, and can last for a few weeks of uneven spiderling activity, mostly in the morning hours.
+At Tyler Arboretum in Media, PA, the annual emergence event begins sometime in March or April every year, depending on weather, and can last for a few weeks of uneven spiderling activity, mostly in the morning hours.
 The visual gossamer effect they produce is sometimes dramatic and in other years the silk is hardly visible, and in either case it disappears over a few days.
-It's worth taking a closer look if you happen to notice silk tents or sheets on Spring vegetation.
+It's worth taking a closer look if you happen to notice silk tents or sheets on vegetation in the spring.